Cartoon Crossroads Columbus (CXC)

 Our Key Cast of Characters

-Jeff Smith, Festival President and Artistic Director
+Jeff Smith, Artistic Director

 Jeff Smith (born February 27, 1960) is an American cartoonist, best known as the creator of the self-published comic book series BONE.
 Smith solidified the 1990’s Self-Publishing Movement when he joined other self-publishers and launched a new era of independent comics publishing, a movement that captured nearly 20% of the growing comics book market.